wesleytian/wesleytian.com/posts/sf.md

 *referring to everything being closed in SF for much longer than other cities due to COVID-19 pandemic restrictions.

 **for most people in my stage of life, a lifestyle of binge drinking and going out every weekend is pretty normal.
-However, to accomplish great things (which I want), you also need to work harder than most.
+However, to accomplish great things, I believe you also need to work harder than most.
 Hard work is obviously not the only ingredient, but it is a necessary one.